quyykk/endless-sky/readme-developer.md

 <summary>RPM-based distros</summary>

 ```
-gcc-c++ cmake ninja mesa-libGL-devel
+gcc-c++ cmake ninja-build mesa-libGL-devel
 ```

 </details>

-If you want to use an IDE, scroll down and check the entry for your IDE.
-If you don't want an IDE, you can build ES as follows:

 ## Windows

 Currently, only the MinGW compiler toolchain is supported on Windows.
 You can download the [MinGW Winlibs](https://winlibs.com/#download-release) build, which also includes various tools you'll need to build the game as well.

+You'll need the MSVCRT runtime version, 64-bit.
+The latest version is currently gcc 12 and can be downloaded [here](https://github.com/brechtsanders/winlibs_mingw/releases/download/12.1.0-14.0.4-10.0.0-msvcrt-r2/winlibs-x86_64-posix-seh-gcc-12.1.0-mingw-w64msvcrt-10.0.0-r2.zip).

-Download the latest GCC MSVCRT 64-bit archive and extract it somewhere (C:\ for example) and add the folder to your PATH (Press the Windows key and type "edit environment variables").
+Extract the zip file in a folder whose path doesn't contain a space (C:\ for example) and add the bin\ folder inside to your PATH (Press the Windows key and type "edit environment variables").

 You will also need to install [CMake](https://cmake.org) (if it isn't already installed as part of the Visual Studio toolchain).

 ## MacOS

-Download and install the XCode command line tools.
+Download and install the XCode command line tools (`xcode-select --install`).
 If you want to use XCode as an IDE as well, you'll need to install the IDE itself as well.

 Next, install [Homebrew](https://brew.sh).
 Once it is installed, use it to install the tools you will need: